zephray/NekoCart-GB/readme.md

 ### Overview

-An over-powered Gameboy Flash Cartridge.
+Gameboy Flash Cartridge using CPLD as MBC.

 ### Project status